kmugrage/gocd.github.io/_posts/2015-08-28-pipeline-patterns.markdown

 specific "one off" manner.
 This article walks through 5 key patterns to setting up a successful deployment pipeline, including designing parallel workflows, running tests in parallel, and more.

-In 2007 Go CD (then called "Cruise") introduced build pipelines to the masses.
-Shortly after, Jez Humble (Go CD's original product manager) and David Farley published [Continuous Delivery](http://www.amazon.com/gp/product/0321601912).
+In 2007 GoCD (then called "Cruise") introduced build pipelines to the masses.
+Shortly after, Jez Humble (GoCD's original product manager) and David Farley published [Continuous Delivery](http://www.amazon.com/gp/product/0321601912).
 With these concepts becoming more mainstream, some patterns have emerged.
 There are certainly more, but these are some that stick out.